DigitalCoreNZ/hashnode/cma3rmqr4000o08l6g7mr4zpz.md

 ## What is Cursor?

-Cursor is an IDE, an integrated development environment forked from VS Code, that is used for AI development.
+Cursor is a VS Code fork that provides an improved AI development experience.

 > NOTE: The following process can be use on any AppImage app.